kitnil/guix-artwork/website/posts/packaging-tutorial.md

 the REPL.

 -   Scheme syntax boils down to a tree of expressions (or *s-expression* in Lisp lingo).
-An expression can be a literal such numbers and strings, or a compound which is a parenthesized list of compounds and literals.  `#t` and `#f` stand for the booleans "true" and "false", respectively.
+An expression can be a literal such as numbers and strings, or a compound which is a parenthesized list of compounds and literals.  `#t` and `#f` stand for the booleans "true" and "false", respectively.